Psych needlessly noisy parsing string node starting with number-ish string

 Hope this is somewhat helpful.

-#2 Updated by Zachary Scott over 1 year ago
+#2 Updated by Zachary Scott almost 2 years ago

 I get a NameError exception when I try to run your example on trunk: